 Beijing, Shanghai, Guangzhou and Shenzhen have all gone into a semi-lockdown with temperature screening checkpoints being set up along their city limits and in highway toll plazas, on top of an indiscriminate 14-day quarantine order for all who have entered these cities.

 That said, cadres realize that their policymaking has to navigate between rival objectives.
-While they beseech people to continue to remain at home and seal off residential quarters to at least put the contagion into remission, in the meantime, they feel the need to lift the travel and entry ban on some young workers and jobseekers as manufacturers, retailers and carters have to resume business as the already slackening economy is displaying symptoms of a looming recession.
+While they beseech people to continue to remain at home and seal off residential quarters to at least put the contagion into remission, in the meantime, they feel the need to lift the travel and entry ban on some young workers and jobseekers as manufacturers, retailers and caterers have to resume business as the already slackening economy is displaying symptoms of a looming recession.

 One example is the consultancy Oxford Economics, which predicts the Chinese economy will grow less than 4% in the first quarter of 2020 from a year earlier.